-Students entering the RN-BSN program may receive up to 45 semester credit block transfer for nursing courses completed with a current, unencumbered registered nursing license (US).
-NOTE: For students enrolling in the RN-BSN program, the ADT block only applies to courses completed in the areas of sciences, humanities, arts, health sciences, and other general education and does not include nursing courses for transfer which would be applied in the RN-BSN block.
+Students entering the BSN program will receive 60 semester credits as a block transfer for a diploma or associate degree in nursing that resulted in a current, unencumbered registered nursing license (US).
+Any coursework completed beyond the 60 semester credit block transfer will be evaluated course-by-course to ensure students have a broad background in liberal arts/general education.
 Duplicate credit shall not be awarded because of overlapping tests, college-level courses, or both.